ushakrishnan/SearchWithOpenAI/README.md

 # 🦜🔗🤗  Search with LangChain, HuggingFace embeddings and OpenAI

 This project will help you learn the basics to -
 - Index multiple documents in a repository using HuggingFace embeddings.
-- Provide directory / folder name where the pdf and txt files are and all pdf and txt files will be indexed.
-- Save them in Chroma for recall.
+- Save the indexes in Chroma &  FAISS for recall.
-- Create a webpage to prompt for user input, query the Chroma database and ask OpenAI LLM for response.
+- Cleanup / delete the indexes to start fresh.\
+- Query the FAISS and Chroma index / db.
+- Search using embeddings (without having to sign up for any OpenAI) for similarity text snippets.
+- Search with either OpenAI or Azure OpenAI.
+You will use the "Which API would you like to use?" page to choose the API to use.
 - Bonus: Get details on cost of the call (AI tokens and cost) and also get similar information document search on the store.

 Link to the video recording - https://youtu.be/q27RbxcfGvE